DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

 FleetFusion is a modern, multi-tenant fleet management platform for logistics and transportation companies.
 It provides robust tools for dispatching, driver management, vehicle tracking, regulatory compliance, IFTA reporting, analytics, and more.
-The platform is built using Next.js 15 (for web interface), TypeScript 5, and leverages a PostgreSQL database (via Drizzle ORM).
+The platform is built using Next.js 15 (for web interface), TypeScript 5, and leverages a PostgreSQL database (via Prisma ORM).
 User authentication and organization management are handled through Clerk's service, enabling multi-organization (multi-tenant) support out-of-the-box.